 Home Buying - 5-minute read

-If you own your own home, you might be able to itemize expenses and save on your tax returns.
+If you own your own home, you might be able to save on your tax returns.
 Get the most value from your home with these nine tax deductions.

 Why You Shouldn’t Pay Your Mortgage With Bank Bill Pay